 Please note that these signs can develop even if your Australian shepherd appears to love the snow.
 The effects of cold weather can occur quickly and unexpectedly.
-Remember, your pet reacts to the cold similar to how a young child would react to it.
-You must bring your dog indoors to warm up once they get too cold to continue.
-Any delays can lead to serious health issues.
+You should bring your Aussie indoors to warm up once they get too cold to continue.

 Does an Australian Shepherd Need a Winter Jacket?

-All dogs need exercise.
-Australian shepherds need it more than other breeds.
+All dogs need exercise and Australian shepherds are no exception.
 These high-energy animals need to move.
-Because of this, you will inevitably venture outside into the cold with your pet.
-As such, your pet needs a way to deal with the cold until you return to your warm abode.
+So, you will inevitably venture outside into the cold with your Aussie.

-However, in most situations, your Aussie should be fine without a winter coat.
+Your Aussie should also be fine without a winter coat in most situations.
 The Aussie’s natural double coat will keep your pet warm enough if you give them enough exercise.
-Physical activity will maintain your dog’s body temperature during your strolls.
+Physical activity will also help maintain your dog’s body temperature during your strolls.

-Plus, if your home is big enough, you can give your Aussie adequate exercise just by letting him or her run around your house.
-It will not be as good as outdoor exercise, but it is the most popular way to exercise an Australian shepherd during winter.
+During extreme weather conditions, you can give your Aussie adequate exercise with indoor activities.
+It may not get their heart pumping as much as outdoor exercise, but it is a great way to keep an Australian shepherd active during winter.

 Can an Aussie Learn to Like Cold Weather?

 If you live in a cold region or are planning on moving to one, you can begin the process by providing positive exposure to increasingly lower temperatures.
-You must conduct this training slowly to give your Aussie time to adjust to each new winter experience.
+You must train slowly to give your Aussie time to adjust to each new winter experience.

 Do Aussies Do Well in the Snow?

-While snow is pretty and exciting, it is a very cold substance.
-Therefore, you must be wary about how much exposure your dog is getting.
+It would be best if you were watchful of how much snow exposure your Aussie is getting.
 Unlike northern dog breeds, Australian shepherds have no insulation in their paws, making them highly vulnerable to cold and hot surfaces.

 How Long Can an Aussie Stay Out in the Cold?

-As we mentioned before, there is no hard-fast rule for how long an Aussie can stay out in the cold.
 Each Australian shepherd has a different tolerance for cold, dependent on the dog’s previous exposure to cold.
-Some Aussies can stay outside for hours.
-Others may only be good for a few minutes.
+Some Aussies can stay outside for hours while others may only be good for a few minutes.

-Even if you have a very tolerant pet, his or her tolerance can change depending on the type of winter weather.
-Rain, wind, and dry air can change or enhance the effects of cold temperatures.
-For instance, an intense wind chill may make a zero-degree day feel like fifteen below.
+Even if you have a very tolerant pet, their tolerance can change depending on the type of winter weather.
+Rain, wind, and dry air can change the effects of cold temperatures.
+For instance, an intense wind chill may make a zero-degree day feel like 15 below.

-Highly energetic, Australian shepherds love playing in the snow, and their nice double fur coats will keep them warm while doing so.
+Highly energetic, Australian shepherds love playing in the snow, and their thick double fur coats will keep them warm while doing so.
 However, that protection has its limits.
-While every dog is different, they all need shelter to warm up from time to time.
+While every dog is different, Aussies need shelter to warm up from time to time.